CoderFleet/CoderFleet/README.md

 ## Hi there, I'm Rudransh Pratap Singh! 👋

 ### About Me
-I'm Rudransh Pratap Singh from Uttarakhand, India.
-I have a passion for coding and a keen interest in physics.
-When I'm not coding, you can find me immersed in a good book.
+I'm Rudransh Pratap Singh from Uttarakhand, India 🇮🇳.
+I have a passion for coding 💻 and a keen interest in physics 🔭.
+When I'm not coding or reading a good book 📚, you can find me watching Anime 🍿.

 ### 🛠️ Skills & Technologies